 Product Features:

 This beautiful hand-blown pipe is made by Glass Parrot out of Longview, TX.
-This spoon-shaped hand-pipe has a clear glass base with color “inside-out” line work, a bit of gold fuming, and a badass reversal on the front with white, black, yellow, and blue.
+This pipe is made with clear glass with some color line work and heavy fuming.
+This pipe has a super dope reversal on the front with black, white, yellow and blue.

 This beautiful hand-blown pipe is made by Glass Parrot out of Longview, TX.
-This spoon-shaped hand-pipe was made with clear glass and has mostly blue line work.
+This spoon-shaped hand-pipe was made with silver-fumed cobalt blue glass.
+It also has a reversal pattern on the front end where the bowl is.

 Reviews